mponza/SalIE/README.md

 --------

-**Requirements.** For running SalIE out-of-the-box, your machine needs only to have [Scala](https://www.scala-lang.org/download/) and [sbt](https://www.scala-sbt.org/) preinstalled.
+**Requirements.** For running SalIE out-of-the-box, your machine needs only to have Java and [sbt](https://www.scala-sbt.org/) preinstalled.

-**Setting-up.** Download this repository recursively, apply the patch and downlaod the pre-crafted embeddings from [link/to/embeddings](http://link/to/embeddings) with:
+**Setting-up.** Download this repository recursively, apply the patch and downlaod the pre-crafted embeddings with:

     git clone --recursive https://github.com/mponza/SalIE
     cd SalIE